jbakse/compform_site/content/3D/index.md

 (* 2 (+ 3 4)) -> 14
 ```

-While the example above looks unusual if you are used to C or JavaScript, prefix notation isn't really that crazy.
-Compare it to function calls in JavaScript.
+While the example above looks unusual if you are used to C or JavaScript, prefix notation isn't really that unusual.
+Compare infix notation to calling a function in JavaScript.
+The name of the function comes first, followed by the parameters.

 ```javascript
 multiply(2, 3) -> 6